 - Next, blend together the egg mixture and the milk mixture together.

-- Blend egg mixture with the coconut oil until thoroughly combined.
+- Blend the egg mixture with the coconut oil until thoroughly combined.1/2 cup melted coconut oil

 - Blend the liquid egg mixture with the flour and spices until combined.